lblod/ember-rdfa-editor/rfcs/rdfa-editor-stage-1.md

 A command represents the highest-level primitive with which to build editing functionality.
 Commands should be named after their intention.
 As certain commands only make sense in certain contexts, commands also carry with them a method to check whether their execution makes sense at the moment.

-Commands receive 2 argument objects: a config object container the tools the command needs to interact with the document, and an args object containing user-defined arguments that the callsite has to provide.
+Commands receive 2 argument objects: a config object containing the tools the command needs to interact with the document, and an args object containing user-defined arguments that the callsite has to provide.

+Commands can choose to interact with the document in 2 core ways, or a combination of both:
+- by composing other commands
+- by interacting with ranges and nodes and using the mutator to persist changes to the document

 ```typescript
 interface CommandConfig {